Massive black hole assembly in nuclear star clusters: Abstract

 \section{Abstract}

-Nuclear star clusters, that fragment into metal-poor stars {\it in situ} at the centers of protogalaxies, provide ideal environments for the formation of intermediate-mass black holes with masses $10^3-10^6M_\odot$.
-We utilize the semi-analytic model implemented in \textsc{Rapster}, a public rapid cluster evolution code.
-We implement simple recipes for stellar collisions and gas accretion/expulsion into the code and identify the regimes where each channel contributes to the dynamical formation of intermediate-mass black holes via repeated mergers of stellar black-hole seeds.
-We find that intermediate-mass black hole formation is almost inevitable if the initial mean density of the nuclear cluster is $>10^8M_\odot{\rm pc}^{-3}$.
-Million solar mass black holes can form within 100~Myr in the heaviest ($>10^7M_\odot$) and most compact ($<0.5~{\rm pc}$) nuclear clusters.
-We demonstrate that by today these resemble the observed range of nuclear clusters in dwarf galaxies and that there are potential gravitational-wave signatures of the massive black-hole formation process.
+Nuclear star clusters, which fragment into metal-poor stars {\it in situ} at the centers of protogalaxies, provide ideal environments for the formation of intermediate-mass black holes with masses $10^3$--$10^6M_\odot$.
+We utilize the semianalytic model implemented in \textsc{Rapster}, a public rapid cluster evolution code.
+We implement simple recipes for stellar collisions and gas accretion/expulsion into the code and identify the regimes where each channel contributes to the dynamical formation of intermediate-mass black holes via repeated mergers of stellar black hole seeds.
+We find that intermediate-mass black hole formation in gas-rich environments is almost inevitable if the initial mean density of the nuclear cluster is $>10^8M_\odot\,{\rm pc}^{-3}$.
+A million solar mass black hole can form within 100~Myr in the heaviest ($>10^7M_\odot$) and most compact ($<0.5~{\rm pc}$) nuclear clusters.
+We demonstrate that by today these resemble the observed range of nuclear clusters in dwarf galaxies and that there are potential gravitational-wave signatures of the massive black hole formation process.